mikkelsvartveit/thesis/masterproject/text/content/04-results.md

 # Results

+This chapter presents the results of the experiments described in \autoref{methodology}.
+In \autoref{endianness}, we present the results of applying our proposed model architectures to detecting endianness from a binary file.
+In \autoref{instruction-width-type}, we present the results of applying the same model architectures to detecting whether a binary file has fixed-length or variable-length instructions (hereby referred to as _instruction width type_).

+Each section in this chapter is organized as followed: first, each subsection applies one of the proposed experiments from \autoref{experiments} and presents the performance numbers for each \ac{ISA} in the dataset.
+We present the results both for using \acf{LOGO CV} on the ISADetect dataset (described in \autoref{leave-one-group-out-cross-validation-on-isadetect-dataset}), and for using ISADetect for training and other datasets for testing (described in \autoref{testing-on-other-datasets}).
+Finally, a summary subsection aggregates the performance across \acp{ISA} and compares the different model architectures.

 ## Endianness

-This section evaluates and compares the performance the various \ac{CNN} models in accurately identifying the endianness of binary files.
+This section evaluates and compares the performance the proposed \ac{CNN} models in accurately identifying the endianness of binary files.

+### Simple 1D CNN

+TODO

-### 1D CNN with embedding layer
+### Simple 1D CNN with embedding layer

-This subsection presents the results of applying the model specified in \autoref{simple-1d-cnn-with-embedding-layer} to endianness classification.
+This subsection presents the results of applying the Simple1dEmbedding model specified in \autoref{simple-1d-cnn-with-embedding-layer} to endianness classification.

-We run \acf{LOGO CV} on ISADetect using each \ac{ISA} as the left-out group, repeating the process 20 times with different random seeds.
+We run \acf{LOGO CV} on ISADetect, repeating the process 20 times with different random seeds.
 The per-\ac{ISA} results are aggregated across the 20 runs.
 The results are shown in \autoref{table:logo-endianness-1d-embedding-results} and \autoref{fig:logo-endianness-1d-embedding-results}.
 The bars represent the mean accuracy, and the error markers show one standard deviation above and below the mean.
 We observe an overall mean accuracy of 91.3% and a standard deviation of 1.9% across all \acp{ISA}.

-Table: Classifying endianness with 1D CNN with embedding layer \label{table:logo-endianness-1d-embedding-results}
+Table: Classifying endianness with Simple1dEmbedding \label{table:logo-endianness-1d-embedding-results}

 | Architecture | Mean Accuracy | Standard Deviation |
 | ------------ | ------------: | -----------------: |